wmurra/Performance-Aware/README.md

 # Performance-Aware
-Notes and homework on performance aware programming
+Notes and homework on the performance aware programming series.